© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Holt Castle is a scheduled monument protected by Cadw under reference DE106.
 View the official record →

-Holt Castle is a medieval fortification situated in Denbighshire, Wales, constructed in the late thirteenth century as part of Edward I's military strategy to consolidate English control over North Wales.
-It is designated a Scheduled Ancient Monument by Cadw under reference DE106.
+Holt Castle is a medieval fortification situated in Denbighshire, Wales, constructed in the early fourteenth century as a response to Anglo-Welsh territorial disputes during the reign of Edward I. It is designated a Scheduled Ancient Monument by Cadw under reference DE106.

 Holt Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Holt Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE106.